Groundfloor Review: Is It Legit?

 When you open an IRA account with Groundfloor, you can transfer funds directly from another IRA, do a rollover or make a contribution via a personal check.

-As mentioned before, Groundfloor uses bank-level security to protect investors’ bank accounts.
-The company uses what’s called multi-factor authentication and AES 256-bit security
+As mentioned, Groundfloor uses bank-level security to protect investors’ bank accounts.
+The company uses what’s called multi-factor authentication and AES 256-bit security.

 You must pass multiple security levels before you have access to transfer money from your bank account to your Groundfloor account.

 Groundfloor’s one-time-use passwords help ensure that passwords cannot be re-used if you need to log in again.
-And you will need to re-authenticate every 30 days as well.
+And you will need to re-authenticate every 30 days as well or set up two-factor authentication.

 All of these security steps are in place to help make doubly sure your personal information stays safe within Groundfloor’s online system.